pb1803/PDF_RAG/README.md

 ## 🚀 Live Demo

-Upload your study materials and start chatting with your AI tutor instantly!
+Upload your study materials and start chatting with your AI tutor instantly at `http://localhost:8000` after setup!

 ## 🛠️ Tech Stack